 What I've learned from being engaged for a year

 Hey Everyone, I still can't believe I'm engaged to my best friend!
 Especially since we have passed the one year mark of being engaged.
-So last Saturday(7/8) marked my one-year anniversary of being engaged to David.
+Last Saturday(7/8/17) marked our one-year anniversary of being engaged to each other.

-To be honest it flew by.
-I can't believe a year ago from today I was getting off from a stressful day at work no idea that I would be engaged by the end of the night!
-I was really glad it happened that day because later that night we were going to go meet my brother for dinner at this really nice Thai place I love in Broad Ripple (Indianapolis).
+I can't believe a year ago from today I was getting off from a stressful day at work with no idea that I would be engaged by the end of the night!
+I was really glad it happened that day because later that night we had plans to meet my brother for dinner at my favorite Thai restaurant.

-Since I have been engaged for 1 year here are things I wished I knew.
-So I will be sharing a few things I wished I knew in the beginning.
+Since I have been engaged for a year there are a few things I wished I knew.
+So I will be sharing a few things I wished I knew in the beginning with you all.

-- I have not booked one yet.
-But I do plan on booking one as soon as I get a venue and more details lined up.
+I have not booked a wedding coordinator yet.
+I do plan on booking one as soon as I get a venue and more details for our wedding lined up.
 I’m a DIY type of girl, always have been my whole life.
-I’m usually the one saying I can make that instead of buying it.
-But on my big day, I don’t want to have to fool with all the details and execution.
+I’m usually thinking that I can make something instead of buying it.
+But on my big day, I don’t want to have to deal with all the minutiae details.
 I want to be able to hand it all over to my coordinator.
 Which is why I plan on hiring just a day of coordinator or Month of Coordinator for our wedding.
 I urge everyone to hire a coordinator for their wedding.
-You don’t want to have to deal with any mishaps and you can rest assured with a coordinator.
+You don’t want to have to deal with any mishaps that may arise and you can rest assured it is being handles by your coordinator.

-- Honestly, we have an ideal date and that’s it.
-Nothing has been booked.
+We have an ideal date but nothing has been booked yet.
 It stresses me out that we haven’t booked the venue yet, but it will come.
-Hey if you’re currently looking at venues I have a post on what to look for when wedding venue shopping here.
+If you’re currently looking at venues I do have a post on what you should look for when wedding venue shopping here.

-- You may have been pining to be engaged for a while and now that it is here, you may be having pre-wedding cold feet.
-I get it, you are going to spend the rest of your life with this person, and now you may be thinking about can I actually do this.
-Especially for me, I’ve never lived with my fiancé so I’m nervous about that but also excited.
-But if we continue to communicate with each other, I have a feeling everything should be ok.
+You may have been pining to be engaged for a while and now that it is here, you may be having pre-wedding cold feet.
+I get it!
+You are going to spend the rest of your life with this person, and now you may be worried if it will last.
+Everyone has these feelings.
+I’ve never even lived with my fiancé before.
+But if we continue to communicate with each other, I have a feeling everything will be ok.

-- I have an earlier post where I explain 5 Things no one tells you about being engaged that you can check out here.
+I have an earlier post where I explain 5 Things no one tells you about being engaged that you can check out here.
 It has been a whole year and it still feels weird saying it.
 I always accidentally say boyfriend instead of fiance.
 He was my boyfriend for almost 8 years, so you can see how it was difficult for me to automatically switch to calling him my fiance.
 I do have a question about relationship titles.
 Why is it that when your’e engaged its the same title?
 Such as before we were engaged I was his girlfriend and he was my boyfriend.
-Now we have the same title, but then once we are married it’ll be different again.
+Now we both call each other fiance, but then once we are married it’ll be different again.
 Does anyone know the history of fiancé?

-- I’m not a perfectionist, but strangely when I started planning I became a perfectionist.
+I’m not a perfectionist, but strangely when I started planning I became a perfectionist.
 I wanted everything to be perfect and within the budget.
-I got so worried about money and my vision to have the perfect whimsical industrial wedding that I became stressed.
+I got so worried about money and my vision to have the perfect whimsical rustic wedding that I became stressed.
 So I had to step back and remove myself and take a second to breathe.
 Now I’m taking things as they come and trying not to stress the details too much.
 Because a wedding is only just a day.
 I should be spending more time on building a long lasting marriage.

 If you have any wedding planning questions, I would be happy to answer as best I can.
-I’m no pro, but I have done a ton of research.
-Also for those engaged or already married what’s one advice you could tell yourself during the wedding planning process?
+I’m no pro, but I have done too much research.
+Also for those already married what’s one advice you would tell yourself during the wedding planning process?